 Do a quick work out.

-Get your body moving and you may feel better about getting to work.
 A quick walk around the block or a bit of time on any exercise equipment you may own (I have a Total Gym that has come in handy at times) can improve your mood.
 A bit of exercise can satisfy that need to feel as though you’re procrastinating, yet make you more productive in the long run.

 Take days off regularly.